 The key is backed up to a selected file in the internal unit file system.
 It can be transferred to an external medium using for example the scp client.

 Authorization key restoration from the external medium.

 The key has to be transferred to the unit internal file system first.
 The scp client can be used.
 The CLI commands can be applied subsequently:

 cli_link_key_apply -t b

-“Radio loopback” function (accessible via CLI only) provides indicative measurement of XPD (cross polar discrimination).
-XPD is the ratio between desired signals on preferred polarization and signals on opposite polarization.
+“Radio loopback” function provides indicative measurement of antenna parameter CPI (Cross-Port Isolation).
+CPI is the ratio between transmitted signals on TX polarization and unwanted signal returned by the antenna on opposite polarization.